fvilmos/object_classification_2d_to_3d/README.md

 ### TODO
  - Optimize Classifier - change with i.e. Yolo or Mobilenet
- - with a good classifier the optimize away the Non-Maximum-Suppression step
+ - with a good classifier optimize away the Non-Maximum-Suppression step

 Any contribution is welcomed!